Maznu007/SearchMoviePlatform/README.md

 # 🎬 Movie Mania

 A sleek, responsive React web app to browse, search, and favorite movies using the [TMDB API](https://www.themoviedb.org/).
-Crafted with ❤️ using modern React, beautiful UI, and clean code structure.

 ---